Quantum Mechanics in Terms of Realism

-(3) In correlation experiments with photon pairs from ${\rm e}^{+}{\rm e}^{-}$ an\-ni\-hi\-la\-tion$^{(208-210)}$ the wave functions of the single photons are usually assumed to have lengths of the order of $7 - 15$ cm while the distance between O and A was up to 2.5 m.
+(3) In correlation experiments with photon pairs from ${\rm e}^{+}{\rm e}^{-}$ an\-ni\-hi\-la\-tion \cite{Far} - \cite{Bru} the individual photon packets are usually assumed to have lengths of the order of $7 - 15$ cm while the distance between O and A was up to 2.5 m.
 This is 16 to 35 times the packet length.

-Admittedly, the lengths ascribed to the single wavepackets may be larger than assumed, in particular they may be larger than the usually adopted standard deviation $\Delta ${\it y}.
+Admittedly, the lengths ascribed to the individual wavepackets may be larger than assumed, in particular they may be larger than the usually adopted standard deviation $\Delta ${\emph y}.
 The value of $\Delta y$ is often calculated from $\Delta p_{y}$ by means of the Heisenberg relation with the equality sign $\Delta y\Delta p_{y} = \hbar /2.$ However, the equality sign can only hold for a Gaussian form of the wavepacket, and even for a Gaussian form it holds only at one instant of time; at other times the length may have spread out to values considerably larger than the minimum value.
-Also, the length $\Delta y$ of a wavepacket is often taken to be the coherence length of the beam in which it takes part.$^{(153,208,209)}$ Actually, the coherence length of the beam is of the order of a lower bound for the length of the constituent wavepackets (Appendix A).
+Also, the length $\Delta y$ of a wavepacket is often taken to be the coherence length of the beam in which it takes part \cite{Lam}, \cite{Far}, \cite{Wil}.
+Actually, the coherence length of the beam is of the order of a lower bound for the length of the constituent wavepackets (Appendix A).

-All this, we think, is not enough to invalidate our conclusion, already mentioned in Sec.~3.1, that the observed nonlocal correlations may occur between spatially separated wavepackets.
-Another confirmation of this conclu sion is presented in the experiment of Brendel et al.$^{(115)}$ These authors used pairs of parametrically down-converted photons and measured the correlations in coincidence counts over distances of 55 cm.
-At the same time they measured the length of the single photon wavepackets and obtained values of less than 10 cm.
+Brendel et al. \cite{Bre} used pairs of parametrically down-converted photons and measured the correlations in coincidence counts over distances of 55 cm.
+At the same time they measured the length of the individual photon wavepackets and obtained values of less than 10 cm.
 There is thus very little overlap between the photon wavepackets.
-But at the same time they also obtained the high value of $87\%$ for the visibility in the coincidence rate as a function of wavepacket separation.
-This cannot be explained by means of interference of wavepackets in ordinary space.
-And there are by now many other photon-correlation experiments that point in the same direction.$^{(116-118)}$ The spatial separation between the wavepackets of a coalesced system reminds one of the separation between parts of one and the same wavepacket mentioned in Sec.~2.3.
+However, at the same time they also obtained the high value of $87\%$ for visibility in the coincidence rate as a function of wavepacket separation.
+This cannot be explained as interference of wavepackets in ordinary space.
+And there are by now many other photon-correlation experiments that point in the same direction \cite{Kwi92}, \cite{Lar}, \cite{Zou}.
+In fact, spacelike correlations between photons (length of the order of $30\,\mu$m) entangled over more than 10 km \cite{Tit}, \cite{Zbi}, 16 km \cite{Yin}, and 143 km \cite{Her14} have been observed.